zim-desktop-wiki/zim-desktop-wiki/CONTRIBUTING.md

 script.
 See `test.py --help` for its commandline options.

-It is good practice to run the full suite before committing to a development branch and especially before generating a merge request.
+It is good practice to run the full suite before committing to a development branch and especially before generating a pull request.
 This should ensure that a new patch doesn't break any existing code.

 For any but the most trivial fixes test cases should be written to ensure the